Waddy Butler Wood: Wood, Donn & Deming

-Bachelor Apartment House aka "The Bachelor" in Washington, D.C.
+Bachelor Apartment House "The Bachelor" in Washington, D.C.

 In 1902, he began an association with Edward Donn Jr. and William I. Deming, forming the firm of Wood, Donn and Deming in Washington, D.C.
 The firm was highly successful in providing services to various branches of government.
 Its designs can be found throughout the United States, including the expansion of the Portsmouth Naval Hospital in Portsmouth, Virginia.
 They also had a strong residential client base designing houses for prominent citizens such as Mrs. Phil Sheridan, General Charles Lane Fitzhugh, and Thomas Hopkins Gallaudet; as well as public residences such as the Bachelor Apartment House near the White House.

 In 1906, Wood, Donn & Deming became the first Washington, D.C., architectural firm to design a bank high-rise in their city: the Union Trust Building, now home to the New America Foundation and Joe's, the DC location of a high-end steak and seafood chain.
 The building is also listed on the National Register of Historic Places.
 In the past, the city's largest banks had retained nationally renowned architects while local architects were only chosen to design bank branches or remodel existing buildings.
 By choosing Wood's firm, Union Trust began a trend of the city's banks choosing local architects to design their buildings.

 National Museum of Women in the Arts, originally a Masonic temple, in Washington, D.C.

 Wood's partnership with Donn and Deming is best known for the firm's work in 1907 on the Masonic temple located at the intersection of 13th Street, H Street, and New York Avenue NW, which is now the National Museum of Women in the Arts.
 The 69000 sqft building, a specimen of neo-Renaissance and Renaissance Revival styles, was declared a Washington, D.C.
 Historic Landmark in 1984 and added to the National Register of Historic Places in 1987.

 In addition to the Masonic lodge hall, the building originally housed professional offices, the George Washington University law library, and a movie theater.
 The exterior has never been altered substantially.
 As the Temple Association envisioned, the building's location at the tip of a wedge-shaped block provides an aesthetic buffer zone which "permits of no future building being erected sufficiently near to mar [the Temple's] monumental effect ... ."

 Despite the successes of Wood, Donn and Deming, his use of occult masonic symbolism and features was not universally appreciated and the firm was dissolved in 1912.